Tips & resources to help you flip your classroom

 Bloom’s Two Sigma Problem showed us that the best technique for teaching and learning is one-on-one tuition.
 However, it is indeed a problem as it is just not physically possible to provide every student with one-on-one all the time, so we have stuck with the industrial revolution model of education.
-Flipped classrooms allow for so much more one-on-one or small group time with students, so we can move towards more effective, personalized instruction, as less time is dedicated in class to whole group instruction.
+Flipped classrooms allow for more one-on-one or small group time with students, so we can move towards more effective, personalized instruction, as less time is dedicated in class to whole group instruction.

-In addition to being able to providing more one-on-one support to students the Flipped Classroom model has another benefit.
+In addition to being able to providing more one-on-one support to students, the Flipped Classroom model has another benefit.
 As a teacher, you will often hear discussions about pace, the tempo at which the lesson moves.
-Since the students are working through the content independently they can pause, rewind or fast forward to move at their own pace when watching a video.
+Since students work through the content independently they can pause, rewind or fast forward to move at their own pace when watching a video.
 In addition to being able to work at their own pace through each individual lesson, they can move at their own pace through the unit if desired.
 This allows students to spend more time on the parts of a concept they need more help with, and less time on what they don’t.

 I think my favorite part about doing a Flipped Classroom was being able to intervene immediately when students faced challenges.
 There is a saying that goes something like, “practice doesn’t make perfect, perfect practice makes perfect.”
 With a teacher there during practice time, it means that we can intervene at the point of misconception and help students identify and correct errors immediately, rather than having bad habits get ingrained through repeated practice.